cNoNim/br2-flops.ru/README.md

 Installation
 ------------

 Project supports building out of Buildroot tree.
 Everything built by Buildroot is stored in the directory `output` in the project tree.
-To use it you should use follow make command:
+To use it, you can use the following make command:

 	make BR2_EXTERNAL=$PWD O=$PWD/output -C <path to buildroot> flops.ru_defconfig